Don Ceder: House of Representatives

+He was re-elected to the House in November 2023, and his areas of expertise were expanded to include defense, education, culture, and science.

 Personal life

 Ceder was a resident of the Amsterdam borough Zuidoost as of 2018, and he got married in January 2023.
-He is a member of the Safe Haven Church, which formerly belonged to the Pentecostalist denomination Victory Outreach, and played a disciple in the 2018 edition of The Passion, that was held in his hometown.
+He is a member of the Safe Haven Church, which formerly belonged to the Pentecostal denomination Victory Outreach, and played a disciple in the 2018 edition of The Passion, that was held in his hometown.
 In his twenties, he danced and acted in plays.
 He also performs as a DJ.